-- 1. Create a safe environment that is free from harassment and bullying and where everyone is treated fairly. - 2.
-Ensure all members of the school community feel comfortable, listened to, safe and secure. - 3.
-Ensure the Board, leaders and staff model appropriate behaviours that support and enforce this policy. - 4.
-Support the implementation of communications, training and awareness creating strategies to ensure that all students, employees and leaders know their rights and responsibilities. - 5.
-Have zero tolerance for, and prompt appropriate handling of incidents of harassment. - 6.
-Foster a climate of trust within the school where individuals feel comfortable about sharing concerns and reporting of behaviour that breaches this policy to an appropriate person. - 7.
-Ensure the well-being of the complainant and the respondent, and be respectful of their legal rights and natural justice. - 8.
-Seek to resolve issues at the lowest appropriate level of intervention using the Positive Behaviour for Learning Minor and Major Rubrics - 9.
-Discourage all forms of casual and innocent harassment that are not significant and may not meet the definition above.
+1. create a safe environment that is free from harassment and where everyone is treated fairly.

+- 2. ensure all members of the school community feel comfortable, listened to, safe and secure. - 3. ensure the Board, leaders and staff model appropriate behaviours that support and enforce this policy. - support the implementation of communications, training and awareness creating strategies to ensure that all students, employees and leaders know their rights and responsibilities. - 5. have zero tolerance for, and prompt appropriate handling of incidents of harassment. - 6. foster a climate of trust within the school where individuals feel comfortable about sharing concerns and reporting of behaviour that breaches this policy to an appropriate person. - 7. ensure the well-being of the complainant and the respondent, and be respectful of their legal rights and natural justice. - 8. seek to resolve issues at the lowest appropriate level of intervention. - discourage all forms of casual and innocent harassment that are not significant and may not meet the definition above.
 Allowing them to proliferate creates the climate within which more serious and harmful forms of harassment can more easily occur.